Tenshin Nasukawa: Nasukawa vs. Yonaha

 Nasukawa undertook his professional boxing license examination on February 9, 2023.
 Contrary to usual practice, Nasukawa was the only person to be tested that day, with nearly a hundred spectators gathering in the venue.
 Nasukawa passed after he successfully made the featherweight limit of 58 kilograms, scored 97 out of a possible 100 points on the written test, satisfied the physical examination and went through a three round sparring session with the future Japanese bantamweight title challenger Jin Minamide.

 After acquiring the B-class boxing license from the Japanese Boxing Commission, which allowed him to compete in six round bouts, Nasukawa was booked to make his professional boxing debut against Yuki Yonaha, who was at the time ranked as the fourth-best bantamweight by the aforementioned JBC.
-The six round bout will headline an Amazon Prime broadcast card, which will take place at the Ariake Arena in Ariake, Tokyo on April 8, 2023.
+The six round bout was booked for the undercard of an Amazon Prime broadcast card, which took place at the Ariake Arena in Ariake, Tokyo on April 8, 2023.
+He won the fight by unanimous decision.
+Two of the ringside officials awarded Nasukawa every round of the bout, while judge Biney Martin scored the fight 59–54 in his favor.
+Nasukawa scored the sole knockdown of the fight in the second round, when he was able to knock his opponent down with a counter right hook.